 Attractions in Karlovy Vary

-Getting around is easily done on foot, just follow the path of the canal which takes you past areas of interest such as the Thermal Spring, the Regional Museum , the Mill Colonnade, the Grand Hotel Pupp and a lot of boutiques, gift shops, cafés and restaurants.
+Getting around is easily done on foot.
+Just follow the path of the canal, which takes you past areas of interest such as the Thermal Spring, the Regional Museum, the Mill Colonnade, the Grand Hotel Pupp and a lot of boutiques, gift shops, cafés and restaurants.

 In all honesty there isn’t a whole lot to do in Karlovy Vary, aside from strolling along and taking in the surroundings – something that is not necessarily a bad thing.
 Whilst you are here, why not do as the locals do?
 Buy a sipping cup and take a walk around the main colonnade.
 You can fill the sipping cup up for free at the spa points, although don’t drink too much, as excess amounts have reportedly led to gastric problems.

 Jan Becher Muzeum, Karlovy Vary, T.G.
 Masaryka 57, www.janbecher.cz.
-Tour the factory where they make this peculiar Czech speciality by steeping sacks of herb mixtures in alcohol and then transferring the result to age in huge oak barrels.
+Tour the factory where they make this peculiar Czech speciality by steeping sacks of herb mixtures in alcohol and transferring the result to age in huge oak barrels.
 Open 9:00 – 17:00.
 Admission 100 CZK.

 Chateau Hill – has been developed and integrated with the building complex of Chateau Bath.
 The structure was designed by architect Ohmann.
 The building’s architecture is influenced by Eclecticism with numerous Art Nouveau elements and ornaments.

-Imperial Baths – This building has a fine history in Karlovy Vary and it was once the place to be seen for the rich people in the city.
-The outside makes it look rather imposing to the first time visitor and you would never guess that it is a medical establishment, however the architecture – both inside and outside – is something amazing to behold.
+Imperial Baths – This building has a fine history in Karlovy Vary, and it was once the place to be seen for the rich people in the city.
+The outside makes it look rather imposing to the first time visitor, and you would never guess that it is a medical establishment.
+However, the architecture – both inside and outside – is something amazing to behold.

-Park Colonnade – This beautiful structure is built from a substance that you wouldn’t usually associate with the majesty that this building offers – wrought iron.
-It was designed by Ferdinand Fellner and Hermann Helmer in 1880 and is found in the Dvorakovy Sady Gardens, which are in the center of the town.
+Park Colonnade – This beautiful structure is built from a substance you wouldn’t usually associate with the majesty that this building offers – wrought iron.
+It was designed by Ferdinand Fellner and Hermann Helmer in 1880 and is found in the Dvorakovy Sady Gardens, which are in the centre of the town.

-Market Colonnade – This gorgeous white colonnade was also designed by Ferdinand Fellner and Hermann Helmer and was built to imitate a Swiss style, being that it is mainly built from wood.
+Market Colonnade – This gorgeous white colonnade was also designed by Ferdinand Fellner and Hermann Helmer and was built to imitate a Swiss-style, being that it is mainly built from wood.
 Built in 1883-84, it is on the site that used to be occupied by the town hall.
 It underwent a large renovation in the early 1990s to ensure that it retained its original charm.

 Church of St. Peter and St. Paul – The five gilded domes of this church are majestic to see and were built in 1893-97 – along with the rest of the church – by G. Wiedermann.
 It is one of the world’s largest Russian Orthodox churches and was built specifically for the Russian aristocracy, who often visited Karlovy Vary in the 19th century.
 Open: 10am-5pm daily.

-Diana Viewpoint – Located on the southern end of Stara Louka and behind the Grand Hotel Pupp, one can find the station of the Funicular (one way ticket 40 CZK, return 70 CZK), which was built in 1912.
-This rises up to the top of the 550ft hill and at the top is the Diana Viewpoint, providing spectacular views over the area.
+Diana Viewpoint – Located on the southern end of Stara Louka and behind the Grand Hotel Pupp, one can find the station of the Funicular (one-way ticket 40 CZK, return 70 CZK), which was built in 1912.
+This rises to the top of the 550ft hill and at the top is the Diana Viewpoint, providing spectacular views over the area.
 The trip to Diana takes five minutes.
 Open: 9:15am-6:45pm (4:45pm October-May) daily.

 Municipal Theatre, just one of a whole number of buildings designed by architects Fellner and Helmer.

-Castle Spa – is a modern spa centre with a subterranean thermal pool aimed at daytrip visitors.
+Castle Spa – is a modern spa centre with a subterranean thermal pool aimed at day-trip visitors.
 Check their website for treatments offered and prices.
 Address: Zámeckývrch 1; www.castle-spa.com.
 Open: 7.30am-7.30pm Mon-Fri, from 8.30am Sat & Sun.